tudurom/bsc-thesis/doc/main.typ

 delivered his speech in 1984, that protects us from this threat?

+In the following subsections of this introduction, I further describe the background and the mode of operation of the 'trusting trust' attack.
+On top of that, I write about
-In the following subsections of this introduction, I further describe the background and the mode of operation of the 'trusting trust' attack and of reproducible builds in more detail, complete with the research questions and the scope of this thesis. @method describes a self-reproducing attack inserted in the Go compiler, complete with a method to trivially discover the attack with the help of a second compiler, and defensive measures that can be taken when there is only one compiler available.
+what reproducible builds are in more detail and introduce a method to discover the attack involving a second compiler, complete with the research questions and the scope of this thesis. @method describes a self-reproducing attack inserted in the Go compiler and its implementation.
+@results shows a method to trivially discover the attack with the help of a second compiler, and defensive measures that can be taken when there is only one compiler available.
 // the reasons for choosing this toolchain for the scope of